|

 This post and the photos within it may contain Amazon or other affiliate links.
 If you purchase something through the link, I may receive a small commission at no extra charge to you.

 Journaling isn’t just for “girls”, teens or even tweens.
 If you can write, you can journal.
-There are also no rules to journaling, you make it what you want and need it to be; and it is good for our mental health.
+There are also no rules to journaling, you make it what you want and need it to be.
 When you journal you clear your mind by putting into words and pictures what you are feeling.

 As a teen, I never journaled and I do not recall it being taught when I went to school as something we could or should do to relieve stress, depression or anxiety.
 But I do know it has been taught for at least the last 20+ years or so and I do think it’s a great subject to introduce to kids.

-One of my creative art journals is a B6 slim size (which I have dubbed my nature journal) and it’s the perfect size for carrying around to capture the beauty I see everyday.
-It is just another way for me to be able Create a Beautiful Life while expressing myself creatively and recording my memories.
+One of my creative art journals is a B6 slim size travelers notebook (which I have dubbed my nature journal).
+It’s the perfect size for carrying around to capture the beauty I see everyday.
+Plus it’s one of the ways that I Create a Beautiful Life while expressing myself creatively while recording my memories.

 Since it’s a travelers notebook, I keep four notebooks in it, one for each season.
-My goal with this memory journal is to record memories from nature such as when wildlife pass through our yard; flowers that bloom in the garden; our trips to the beach or sea shells I collect; or all the colored leaves I find in fall, the possibilities are endless.
-Today, I just wanted to share some of those journal page ideas in the hopes it inspires you.
-This post will be picture intensive.
+My goal with this memory journal is to record memories from nature such as when wildlife pass through our yard; flowers that bloom in the garden; our trips to the beach or sea shells I collect; or all the colored leaves I find in fall.
+The possibilities are endless.

 Butterflies are often associated with loved ones who have passed.
 It is believed when you see a butterfly it is your loved one communicating with you a message they are okay.
 I’d like to think I now have gained another guardian angel.
 Butterflies are also associated with transplant too, read about the symbolic meaning of the butterfly.